awslabs/fhir-works-on-aws-deployment/README.md

 # fhir-works-on-aws-deployment

 FHIR Works on AWS is a framework to deploy a [FHIR](https://www.hl7.org/fhir/overview.html) server on AWS.
 This package is an example implementation of this framework.
 The power of this framework is being able to customize and add in additional FHIR functionality for your unique use-case.
-An example of this, is this implementation uses [DynamoDB](https://github.com/awslabs/fhir-works-on-aws-persistence-ddb).
-Say you don't want to use DynamoDB, you could implement your own persistence component and plug it into your deployment package.
+An example of this, is this implementation uses a [Facade](https://github.com/awslabs/fhir-works-on-aws-persistence-facade) to proxy request to an [Integration Transform](https://github.com/aws-samples/fhir-hl7v2-integration-transform).
+Say you don't want to use a facade, you could implement your own persistence component and plug it into your deployment package.
 With FHIR Works on AWS you control how your FHIR server will work!

 ## Capabilities

-This deployment implementation utilizes Lambda, DynamoDB, S3 and Elasticsearch to provide these FHIR capabilities:
+This deployment implementation utilizes Lambda to provide this FHIR capability:

-- CRUD operations for all R4 or STU3 base FHIR resources
+CRUD operations for all R4 or STU3 base FHIR resources and as supported by the Integration Transform
-- Search capabilities per resource type
-- Ability to do versioned reads (vread)
-- Ability to post a transaction bundle of 25 entries or less

 ## Quick start/installation